thutt/build-tool-comparator/README.md

 - Extremely complicated.
 - Does not play well with other build systems.
 - Significant hidden state affecting build via automatically used config files.
-- Ridicuolous number of command line options (eg: bazel help build|nl -ba)
+- Ridiculous number of command line options (eg: bazel help build|nl -ba)
 - Bad, often incomplete or incorrect, documentation.
 - Profligate use of disk space and other system resources.
 - Not as hermetic as fans claim.